 9) Dishwasher Cleaner: This is a step-by-step tutorial on how to clean your dishwasher using 2 simple household staples!

 10) Granite Countertop Cleaner: I don't have granite countertops (yet!) so I haven't tried this one out yet.
 If you try it, let me know how it works!

 11) Homemade Countertop Spray: Three ingredients and I'll have clean counters?
 It seems to be working so far!
 I'm using Melaleuca and grapefruit essential oils in mine, just to keep that grapefruit smell I love so much in the kitchen!

 12) DIY Citrus & Rosemary Garbage Disposal Cleaner: Only 3 ingredients are needed for this garbage disposal cleaner!
-I don’t have a garbage disposal (is anyone else afraid of them or is it just me?) but my husband wants to put one in.
-Let me know how this works in case he wins.
+I don't have a garbage disposal (is anyone else afraid of them or is it just me?) but think most new houses and apartments do.

 13) Microwave Degreaser: There are 20 cleaning tips here, but #3 really caught my eye!
 I've used vinegar to clean my microwave before, but I really dislike how the smell seems to hang out!

 14) DIY Oven Cleaner: I despise cleaning my oven.
 We got a self-cleaning one, but I've heard too many horror stories to even consider hitting that bottom.
 Store-bought oven cleaners just stink and are full of nasty chemicals I don't want in my house.
 This is all stuff I like using around the house and looks like it will really help!